Keshav Maharaj: Domestic career

 Maharaj made his first-class debut at the age of 16 for KwaZulu-Natal during the 2006–07 season.
 In 2009-10, he represented the Dolphins team.
 Maharaj toured Bangladesh with the South Africa A team in April–May 2010, taking 13 wickets in the two four-day matches against Bangladesh Cricket Board team.
 He also took 4 for 12 off four overs, opening the bowling, in one of the T20 matches.
 He also played for South Africa A against the touring Bangladesh A team in 2010–11.

 In the 2012–13 domestic season, Maharaj has his best season with the bat when he made 481 first-class runs at an average of 48.1 including two centuries.
 He scored 114 runs off 119 balls and took 5 wickets in a match against Northerns.

 Maharaj played for Cuckfield in the Sussex Premier League in 2013, and as Nelson's professional in the Lancashire League in 2015.
 For Dolphins against the Cape Cobras in 2014–15, Maharaj took his best innings and match figures to that point: 6 for 58 and 10 for 145.
 Dolphins won, and he received the man of the match award.
 He finished the season with 44 first-class wickets at an average of 26.18.
 He was included in the KwaZulu-Natal squad for the 2015 Africa T20 Cup.

 In the first match of the 2016–17 season, playing for the Dolphins against the Warriors, Maharaj scored 72 then took 7 for 89 and 6 for 68 in an innings victory for the Dolphins, the first time he had taken seven wickets in an innings or 13 wickets in a match.

 In October 2018, Maharaj was named in Durban Heat's squad for the first edition of the Mzansi Super League T20 tournament.
 After appearing for Lancashire in 2018, Maharaj played five matches for Yorkshire in the 2019 County Championship, taking 38 wickets at an average of 18.92, as the team finished in 5th place.
 In September 2019, Maharaj was named in the squad for the Durban Heat team for the 2019 Mzansi Super League tournament.
 In April 2021, he was named in KwaZulu-Natal's squad, ahead of the 2021–22 cricket season in South Africa.

 On 27 February 2023, he joined Middlesex on an overseas registration for the LV= County Championship and the Vitality t20 Blast competitions but was later forced to withdraw due to an achilles tendon injury.

 Maharaj also played for Fortune Barishal in 2024 Bangladesh Premier League.

+In the SA20, Maharaj plays for and captains the Pretoria Capitals, having previously captained the Durban's Super Giants.